codeforamerica/form-flow/README.md

 private List<String> emailToBcc;
 ```

-In order to add attachments, a list of type < File > must be generated to a `mailgunEmailClient`
+In order to add attachments, a list of type `<File>` must be generated to a `mailgunEmailClient`
 object.
+To send an email MailgunEmailClient object must call the `sendEmail()` method with the
-To send an email MailgunEmailClient object must call the sendEmail() with the appropriate
+appropriate
-parameters.
+arguments.
 SendEmail is overloaded allowing it to be called in three ways:

 1. `sendEmail( String subject, String recipientEmail, String emailBody)`
 2. `sendEmail( String subject, String recipientEmail, String emailBody, List<File> attachments)`